trychlos/pwix-ui-layout/README.md

 - `uiLayout.detectIt{ ... }`

-The result of the detectIt analyse (see https://www.npmjs.com/package/detect-it)
+The result of the detectIt analyse (see https://www.npmjs.com/package/detect-it).

 ### Methods

+- `uiLayout.cordova()`

+     Whether we are running a mobile (Cordova) application.

 - `uiLayout.height()`

-     The current document's viewport height<br />
+     The current document's viewport height.

+     A reactive data source.

+- `uiLayout.isXS()`
+- `uiLayout.isSM()`
+- `uiLayout.isMD()`
+- `uiLayout.isST()`
+- `uiLayout.isLG()`

+     Returns `true` if the width of the display is less than or equal to the corresponding breakpoint.

-     A reactive data source
+     A reactive data source.

-- `uiLayout.width()`
+- `uiLayout.isXL()`

-     The browser viewport width<br />
+     Returns `true` if the width of the display is extra large, _i.e._ greater than the `@ui-lg-width` breakpoint.

-     A reactive data source
+     A reactive data source.

-- `uiLayout.cordova()`
+- `uiLayout.landscape()`

-     Whether we are running a mobile (Cordova) application
+     Whether we are using a landscape layout.

-- `uiLayout.touchable()`

-     Whether a touchable device is the primary input way (i.e. no keyboard nor mouse)
+     A reactive data source.

 - `uiLayout.mobile()`

-     Whether we are running on a mobile device
+     Whether we are running on a mobile device.

      Please note that, contrarily to other datas, whether we are running, or not, on a mobile device, say a phone, is only a hint, as we do not have any objective way to detect this type of environment.

      For now, we are tracking a touchable device with a small resolution, or a Cordova environment.

-- `uiLayout.landscape()`

-     Whether we are using a landscape layout<br />
-     A reactive data source

 - `uiLayout.resize()`

-     The last resize event timestamp<br />
+     The last resize event timestamp.

-     A reactive data source
+     A reactive data source.

+- `uiLayout.touchable()`

+     Whether a touchable device is the primary input way (i.e. no keyboard nor mouse).

 - `uiLayout.view()`

-     Returns a `UI_VIEW_XS/SM/MD/ST/LG/XL` constant which corresponds to the current size of the viewport<br />
+     Returns a `UI_VIEW_XS/SM/MD/ST/LG/XL` constant which corresponds to the current size of the viewport.

+     A reactive data source.

+- `uiLayout.width()`

+     The browser viewport width.

-     A reactive data source
+     A reactive data source.

 ### Constants